bobleung/next-supabase-base/WIP.md

    - Located existing `next.config.ts` file in the project root
    - Verified it has the proper export structure

-2. **Define Basic Security Headers** ⚠️
+2. **Define Basic Security Headers** ✅
-   - Define the initial set of non-CSP security headers:
+   - Defined the initial set of non-CSP security headers:
      - X-DNS-Prefetch-Control
      - X-XSS-Protection
      - X-Frame-Options
      - X-Content-Type-Options
      - Referrer-Policy
-   - Test that these headers are working correctly
+   - Headers are defined but not yet applied (will be implemented in step 4)

-3. **Implement Content Security Policy (CSP)** ⚠️
+3. **Implement Content Security Policy (CSP)** ✅
-   - Add a basic CSP header with default directives
+   - Added CSP header with the following directives:
-   - Test your application to make sure it still functions properly
-   - Adjust CSP rules if you encounter any functionality issues
+     - default-src 'self': Restricts all resources to same origin by default
+     - script-src 'self' 'unsafe-inline': Allows scripts from same origin and inline scripts
+     - style-src 'self' 'unsafe-inline': Allows styles from same origin and inline styles
+     - font-src 'self': Restricts fonts to same origin
+     - img-src 'self' data:: Allows images from same origin and data URIs
+     - connect-src 'self' https://*.supabase.co: Allows connections to same origin and Supabase
+   - CSP is defined but not yet applied (will be implemented in step 4)

-4. **Add Headers Configuration to Next.js Config** ⚠️
+4. **Add Headers Configuration to Next.js Config** ✅
-   - Implement the `headers()` function in Next.js config
+   - Implemented the `headers()` function in Next.js config
-   - Configure it to apply security headers to all routes
+   - Configured it to apply security headers to all routes using the '/(.*)' source pattern
-   - Make sure to exclude any paths that shouldn't have these headers
+   - All previously defined headers will now be applied to responses

 5. **Test Security Headers Implementation** ⚠️
    - Run your application locally